mulesoft-assets/template-sfdc2msdyn-account-bidirectional-sync/README.md

 **Template overview**

-Let's say we want to keep Salesforce instance synchronized with MS Dynamics instance.
-Then, the integration behavior can be summarized just with the following steps:
+Let's say we want to keep Accounts synchronized between a Salesforce instance and a MS Dynamics CRM instance.
+Then, the integration behavior can be summarized just in the following steps:

 1. Ask Salesforce:
-> *Which changes have there been since the last time I got in touch with you?*
+> *What changes have there been since the last time I got in touch with you?*

 2. For each of the updates fetched in the previous step (1.), ask MS Dynamics:
 > *Does the update received from Salesforce should be applied?*

-3. If MS Dynamics answer for the previous question (2.) is *Yes*, then *upsert* (create or update depending each particular case) MS Dynamics with the belonging change.
+3. If MS Dynamics answers for the previous question (2.) is *Yes*, then *upsert* (create or update depending each particular case) MS Dynamics with the belonging change.

 4. Repeat previous steps (1. to 3.) the other way around (using MS Dynamics as source instance and Salesforce as the target one)

  Repeat *ad infinitum*:

 5. Ask Salesforce:
-> *Which changes have there been since the question I've made in the step 1.?*
+> *What changes have there been since the question I've made in the step 1.?*

 And so on...

-The question for recent changes since a certain moment in nothing but a [poll inbound][1] with a [watermark][2] defined.
+The question for recent changes since a certain moment in nothing but a [poll inbound](http://www.mulesoft.org/documentation/display/current/Poll+Reference) with a watermark defined.

 # Considerations <a name="considerations"/>